ans-coe/terraform-modules/azure/hub/README.md

 ## Usage

-This module deploys a predefined hub network with the option to include focused features such as application gateway.
+This module deploys a predefined hub network with the option to include focused features such as a firewall, bastion, etc.

+### Network Watcher
+In order to manage network watcher via Terraform, the automatic creation of Network Watcher in Azure needs to be disabled in the subscription.
+Otherwise Terraform will error out.

+az account set -s "SUBSCRIPTION NAME" az feature register --name DisableNetworkWatcherAutocreation --namespace Microsoft.Network az provider register -n Microsoft.Network

 <!-- BEGIN_TF_DOCS -->
 ## Requirements